March 2, 2022

 After I lost sight of the lake, I made my way down to a nice flowing creek in Parker Canyon.
 It was around noon now, so I found myself a secluded spot in the shade where I could eat lunch and filter water.

-It was even hot in the shade though.
-So I before I left the creek, I poured some extra water over my sun hoody to cool me down.
+Despite only being March, it was hot – even hot in the shade.
+So before I left the creek behind to begin my afternoon miles, I poured some extra water over my sun hoody to cool me down.
 I hoped the slight wind blowing past me would hit my wet shirt and create some makeshift air conditioning as I set off.

 As I climbed higher and higher between dry yellow grasses on the exposed trail, the mid-day sun felt like it was sweltering.
 The water I poured over my hoody quickly evaporated, so I pulled out my sun umbrella and used it to provide some shade as I continued to hike.